CDRT/docs/bios/settings/thinkcenter/automatic_power_on.md

 <details><summary>Wake from Serial Port Ring</summary>

-Select whether to enable Wake from Serial Port Ring., and/or which Startup Sequence to use after a serial port wake event.
+Select whether to enable Wake from Serial Port Ring., and/or which Startup Sequence to use after a serial port wake up event.

 One of 3 possible options for Wake from Serial Port Ring:

 1. **Enabled** - enables Wake from Serial Port Ring.
 Default.